Database Architecture

 8.2 Fact Operations

-#![allow(unused)] fn main() { pub enum FactOp { /// Assert a new fact Assert { content: FactContent, scope: Option<ScopeId> }, /// Mark a specific fact as retracted Tombstone { target: FactId, reason: RetractReason }, /// Invalidate all facts in scope before new epoch EpochBump { scope: ScopeId, new_epoch: Epoch, checkpoint: Option<Hash32> }, /// Create a queryable snapshot Checkpoint { scope: ScopeId, state_hash: Hash32, supersedes: Vec<FactId> }, } }
+#![allow(unused)] fn main() { pub enum FactOp { /// Assert a new fact Assert { content: FactContent, scope: Option<ScopeId> }, /// Mark a specific fact as retracted Retract { target: FactId, reason: RetractReason }, /// Invalidate all facts in scope before new epoch EpochBump { scope: ScopeId, new_epoch: Epoch, checkpoint: Option<Hash32> }, /// Create a queryable snapshot Checkpoint { scope: ScopeId, state_hash: Hash32, supersedes: Vec<FactId> }, } }

-Monotonic vs Non-monotonic:
+Monotonic vs non-monotonic:

 8.3 FactEffects Trait